 Anti-discrimination protections: Registered healthcare providers and patients are protected from criminal and civil liability, provided they comply with the law.
 Patients may not be denied access to organ transplants.
 State employees may not be disciplined or discriminated against on the basis of their status as a registered patient and their use of medical cannabis in compliance with the law.
 The law prohibits courts from considering the lawful use of medical cannabis in custody hearings.

-Medical cannabis access: The Utah Medical Cannabis Act allows patients with a healthcare provider’s certification to purchase cannabis from medical cannabis pharmacies.
-(Beginning on January 1, 2021, patients must obtain a registry ID card.)
+Medical cannabis access: The Utah Medical Cannabis Act allows patients with a registry ID card to purchase cannabis from medical cannabis pharmacies.
 The pharmacies must employ at least one state-licensed pharmacist and may dispense cannabis products only in specific dosages based on the patient's medical needs.
 Fourteen pharmacies have been approved by the state.
 Pharmacies may not sell an amount greater than a 14-day supply to patients based on their allotted dosage requirements.
 The state also regulates and licenses cultivation facilities, testing facilities, and processors.
 State agencies established an electronic monitoring system to track all cannabis products from the point of cultivation to the point of sale to registered patients.

 Localities: Municipalities may not prohibit the establishment of medical cannabis facilities but may impose additional regulations consistent with state law.
 Medical cannabis establishments are not permitted within 1,000 feet of a "community location" (defined as schools, churches, etc.) or within 600 of a residential area unless the municipality permits it.